The Centre for Advanced Study (CAS) invites researchers to pursue excellent, fundamental, curiosity-driven research during a year in Oslo.

 Applications for the 2020/21 academic year are closed.

-- CAS will begin accepting applications for the 2021/22 academic year in October 2018.
+- CAS will begin accepting applications for the 2021/22 academic year in the second half of October 2018.

 How to apply

 To apply, project leaders must submit a proposal (3-6 pages) containing: